Need Electrophoresis Equipment for your research?

 In the case of cellulose acetate electrophoresis, membranes in the form of sheets or stripes made from cellulose acetate are saturated with the running buffer.
 Each end of the buffer-saturated stripes overlaps with a filter paper wick that reaches into the buffer in an electrophoresis tank (Figure 1).
 Samples of interest are dotted onto the surface at about half or one-third of the length of the cellulose acetate membrane (Kohn, 1969; Walker, 2010).
 The separation begins when an electric current is applied to each end of the stripe, which acts as an anode and cathode.
 At the end of the electrophoresis, separated components can be stained and unstained for visualization purposes and for further quantitative analyses (Kohn, 1962).

 Cellulose acetate electrophoresis is suitable for rapid screening purposes by comparing the pattern of separation obtained from the sample of interest with that of a known reference.
-The technique is applicable to various types of samples, such as nucleic acids, proteins, polypeptides dyes and mixtures of dyes and polysaccharides (Kohn, 1962; Dudman & Bishop, 1968).
+The technique is applicable to various types of samples, such as nucleic acids, proteins, polypeptides dyes, and mixtures of dyes and polysaccharides (Kohn, 1962; Dudman & Bishop, 1968).

 Cellulose Acetate as Electrophoretic Support Matrix

 Cellulose acetate is derived from the acetylation of filter papers, which are made of pure cellulose.
 The acetylation is generally in the C-3 and C-6 positions of the glucose ring (Rochetti & Gelfi, 2001).
 Cellulose acetate possesses larger pores than other popular electrophoretic matrices such as agarose and polyacrylamide (Walker, 2010).
-The sieving influence that cellulose acetate imposes onto the separating components, therefore, are very little or no. In fact, it can be inferred that the mobility of the components in the sample during cellulose acetate electrophoresis is largely based on the overall charge rather than the size of the component in question (Kohn, 1957; Westermeier, et al., 2005).
+The sieving influence that cellulose acetate imposes onto the separating components, therefore, is very little or no. In fact, it can be inferred that the mobility of the components in the sample during cellulose acetate electrophoresis is largely based on the overall charge rather than the size of the component in question (Kohn, 1957; Westermeier, et al., 2005).

 For this reason, the ability to distinguish different components that are very similar in size, or the resolution of a cellulose acetate electrophoresis, is rather limited, when compared to gel or capillary electrophoresis.
 By the same token, cellulose acetate electrophoresis, unlike other matrices, is applicable for the separation of peptides or proteins based on their isoelectric point (pI)—where the overall charge of the peptides or proteins is zero.
 Electrophoresis of proteins or peptides on cellulose acetate supplies similar results to those obtained from isoelectric focusing (IEF) although cellulose acetate electrophoresis is not conducted in a pH gradient.